ibm-cloud-docs/cephaas/setup_cli_api_environment.md

 Before you can use the CLI, you must install the IBM Cloud CLI and the {{site.data.keyword.cephaas_full_notm}} CLI plug-in.

-Make sure that your environment from which the CLI will be run is connected to the on-premise network by using virtual private network (VPN) before using the CLI on the on-premise deployment of {{site.data.keyword.cephaas_full_notm}}.
+Make sure that your environment from which the CLI will be run is connected to the on-premise network before using the CLI on the on-premise deployment of {{site.data.keyword.cephaas_full_notm}}.
 {: requirement}

 1. Install the [IBM Cloud CLI](/docs/cli?topic=cli-getting-started){: external}.